 Pain or a sense of fullness in the belly (abdomen), from an enlarged spleen

 When to see your healthcare provider

-Many of these symptoms may be caused by other health problems.
-But it is important to see your healthcare provider if you have these symptoms.
-Only a healthcare provider can tell if you have CLL or another type of cancer.
+Many of these symptoms may be caused by other, more common health problems.
+But it's still important to see a healthcare provider if you have these symptoms.
+Only a healthcare provider can tell if you have CLL or another problem that needs to be treated.